gilbarbara/hooks/docs/useThrottleValue.md

 # useThrottleValue

-Return a throttled value that only changes once per every `delayMs`.
+Returns a throttled version of a value that only updates once every specified `delayMs`.
+This hook is useful for limiting the frequency of updates for rapidly changing values, such as user inputs or scroll positions.

 ## Usage